yatingw24/food_recall/README.md

 - y-axis: The major.
 5. In case you are curious why I chose percentage as the scale - it would be unfair to represent the number here since the amount of enrollments in STEM almost tripled over that of Non-Science majors.

-#### 3rd - A Treemap About the Amount of PhD Candidates by Discipline
-1. Loaded the data, `cleaned_output.csv`, and required `library(treemapify)` to enable the treemap graphing function.
-2. The area is a straightfoward representation of how many students are enrolled in which discipline.
-3. The purpose was to learn how to make a treemap in R, but it was less revelatory if it is put in the story, as I later realized.
-As a result, it served as an visual context, allowing readers to understand the proportion of PhD candidates in each discipline.

-#### 4th - Two Density Plots for Showing the Financial Support by Types of Institutions
-1. In Prof Weiskott's research, he made two separate spreadsheets in order to reveal the difference in stipend offered to English PhD at public universities and private universities.
-2. Since stipends are a continuous variable, using a distribution plot (density plot) is more effective for visualizing variations in financial support across institutions.
-This allows for an easier comparison of stipend ranges, central tendencies, and overall distribution patterns between public and private universities.
-3. Distributions of English Stipend in public and private universities are plotted with `geom_density` and `facet_wrap` to show them at once.
-4. Last, I pointed out the median with dotted lines to directly visualize the gap between stipend offered by public and private institutions.

 ### Skills Newly Acquired
 1. Data analysis is not only done in Python/Pandas, but also in R using a variety of graphing functions such as `geom_bar()`, `geom_treemap()`.